 - Mixing the Uses.
 Successful centers mix uses both vertically and horizontally, but in a walkable, denser development pattern.
-Multi-story buildings include ground floor retail and offices, with upper floors dedicated to residential (owner-or renter-occupied).
+Multistory buildings include ground floor retail and offices, with upper floors dedicated to residential (owner- or renter-occupied).
+Employment uses may be clustered into traditional "business parks" and placed adjacent to commercial uses and within walking distance of residential areas.
 Surrounding a principally commercial core would be complimentary sections of single-family, two-family, and multi-family buildings (and clusters of buildings) providing a variety of housing options.
 Independent and assisted living would also complement such developments. - 2.
 Design.
 Mixed Use Centers are designed on a street grid with blocks and lots that ensure walkability, so that destinations are near housing.
 Architectural style may range from traditional to contemporary even within the same development.
 Open space features, including pedestrian and bike paths, should be woven throughout the development, linking its various sections to the core. - 3.
 Public Utilities.
-These areas would be served by public utilities. - K. Growth Corridor.
-The Growth Corridor acknowledges the long sought after connector between US-33 and I-70 to direct truck traffic away from local roads.
-An alignment has not been identified but the corridor in the plan reflects the general location, providing the need to plan from a land use standpoint.
-The plan supports employment uses at the northern terminus with I-70 and at the southern terminus with US-33, which could include a Mixed Use Center.
-Any intersections within the corridor could serve as a Crossroads Center and the balance of the corridor would support Suburban Residential uses.
+These areas would be served by public utilities.